Wanted: Language Arts Coach

 - To dig a little deeper, Big Juicy Questions about the novel guide investigation of the book’s themes, plot, and characters.

-- Each Arrow includes an amazing list of Book Club Party Ideas.
+- Each Arrow includes a Book Club Party Ideas section to help you celebrate the book.

 How do I use it?